Tennis at the 1896 Summer Olympics

 At the 1896 Summer Olympics, two tennis events were contested, both for men.
-They began on 8 April and continued on 9 April, 10 April, and 11 April.
+They began on 9 April and continued on 8 April, 10 April, and 11 April.
 13 or 15 competitors from six nations, including seven Greeks, took part in the tennis competition.
 Many of the doubles teams were of mixed nationality, including all three medalist pairs.
 None of the leading players of the time such as Wimbledon champion Harold Mahony, U.S champion Robert Wrenn, William Larned or Wilfred Baddeley participated.
 To strengthen the field, the organization added sportsmen from other Olympic events, including weightlifter Momčilo Tapavica, hammer thrower George S. Robertson and 800-metres runners Edwin Flack and Friedrich Traun.

+Schedule

 Medal summary

 These medals are retroactively assigned by the International Olympic Committee; at the time, winners were given a silver medal and runners-up bronze medals.
 Athletes coming third received no award.

 Events

 The silver-medal winning doubles team of Kasdaglis and Petrokokkinos appears in the IOC results database as a Greek team.
 In this regard: